Bladder Botox injections

 How are Botox bladder injections given?

 Botox bladder injections can either be performed with a general anaesthetic (the patient goes to sleep) or local anaesthetic.
 Either way, most patients can home on the same day.
 A gel containing local anaesthetic is applied to the water pipe to make it more comfortable.
 A narrow telescope is then passed into the bladder though the urethra and a very fine needle is used to do the injections.
 The injections can sometimes be uncomfortable, but not usually painful.
-The procedure takes about 20 minutes to do.
+There are ten injections in total and the procedure takes about 5-10 minutes to do.

 Some patients notice a trace of blood in the urine afterwards.
 This quickly settles within a day or two.